Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Computation of frequency inequalities

-So, the global stability of \eqref{EQ: SuarezSchopfCompoundExp} cannot be determined from the linear stability of equilibria.
-In fact, the theory of normal forms shows that on the neutral curve the symmetric equilibria $\phi^{\pm}$ undergo a Hopf bifurcation which is subcritical and, consequently, there exist unstable periodic orbit surrounding the equilibria for some parameters below the neutral curve.
-It is expected that the region of global stability is the region below what we called the lower hidden curve.
-On this curve, the system is expected to undergo a saddle-node bifurcation of two (stable and unstable) large periodic orbits which collide onto each other.
-It should be noted that the theory of normal forms allows to rigorously justify this scenario (and the existence of the corresponding curves) in a small neighborhood of the parameter $(\tau,\alpha)=(1,1)$.
-In \cite{AnikushinRom2023SS}, we provided analytical-numerical evidence concerned with the existence of two-dimensional inertial manifolds in the model which shows that the bifurcation curves can be prolonged.
+Thus, the global stability of \eqref{EQ: SuarezSchopfCompoundExp} cannot be determined from the linear stability of equilibria.
+In fact, the theory of normal forms shows that on the neutral curve, symmetric equilibria $\phi^{\pm}$ undergo the Andronov--Hopf bifurcation, which is subcritical, and hence there exist unstable periodic orbits surrounding the equilibria for some parameters below the neutral curve.
+It is expected that the region of global stability is the region below what we called in \cite{AnikushinRom2023SS} the lower hidden curve.
+On this curve, the system is expected to undergo a saddle-node bifurcation of two (stable and unstable) large periodic orbits.
+Using normal forms, this scenario can be rigorously justified in a small neighborhood of the parameter $(\tau,\alpha)=(1,1)$.
+In \cite{AnikushinRom2023SS}, we numerically demonstrated the possibility of continuing the corresponding bifurcation curves using two-dimensional inertial manifolds.

-Thus, the boundary of global stability in \eqref{EQ: SuarezSchopfCompoundExp} is determined by a curve where nonlocal bifurcations occur, i.e. the boundary is hidden (in the terminology of \cite{Kuzetal2020Lorenz}).
-This nonlocality makes it hard to analytically compute the region.
-In \cite{Anikushin2022Semigroups}, we conjectured that \eqref{EQ: SuarezSchopfCompoundExp} is globally stable in the smaller region determined by the inequality $\lambda_{1} + \lambda_{2} < 0$, where $\lambda_{1} = \lambda_{1}(\alpha,\tau) > 0$ and $\lambda_{2} = \lambda_{2}(\alpha,\tau) < 0$ are the first two (as the real part decreases) characteristic roots, which are always real, at the zero equilibrium $\phi^{0}$, i.e. solutions $p \in \mathbb{C}$ to
+Since the boundary of global stability in \eqref{EQ: SuarezSchopfCompoundExp} is determined by nonlocal bifurcations\footnote{In particular, it is hidden in the terminology of \cite{Kuzetal2020Lorenz}.}, it seems impossible to analytically compute it.
+In \cite{Anikushin2022Semigroups}, it was conjectured that \eqref{EQ: SuarezSchopfCompoundExp} is globally stable in the smaller region determined by the inequality $\lambda_{1} + \lambda_{2} < 0$, where $\lambda_{1} = \lambda_{1}(\alpha,\tau) > 0$ and $\lambda_{2} = \lambda_{2}(\alpha,\tau) < 0$ are the first two (as the real part decreases) characteristic roots, which are always real, at the zero equilibrium $\phi^{0}$.
+It can be shown that $\lambda_{1} + \lambda_{2} < 0$ is equivalent to the following explicit inequality: